-We strongly believe that there are several inflection points between the age of 12 and 18 for children from economically challenged families which impacts their ability to continue on their educational path.
+We strongly believe that there are several inflection points between the age of 12 and 18 for children from underserved communities which impacts their ability to continue on their educational path.
 That's where the drift happens.
 Right interventions at these critical milestones can help sustain their path in the direction of education thereby helping them break away from the vicious cycle of poverty.

 Unfortunately the challenges hit both the children and their families at the same time!

 This calls for a two-pronged approach towards addressing this issue.
 While on one side, we have to invest on their "future" (the child and its education) , we also need to invest our efforts in the "present" by understanding their realities and co-creating solutions that fits their current needs as well.

 Our short term theory of change is that by being with the family for a longer duration we can help them sustain and complete their child’s education.